-Christopher is an Assistant Professor in Property Law.
-He has teaching responsibilities in Land Law and Trusts Law and is the Coach of the University Jessup Moot Court team.
-He has previously taught Criminal Law at the University of Cambridge and has also personally designed, taught and assessed a 10 day Summer School covering 10 different legal topics (including fields such as Constitutional Law, Tort Law, EU Law and Human Rights Law) for groups of sixth form students from around the world who are considering studying Law at University.
+Christopher is an Assistant Professor in Property Law at the University of Nottingham He holds/has held teaching responsibilities on their Land Law, Trusts Law, Understanding Law, and Outer Space Law modules and he is the Coach of the University team in the Jessup International Law Moot Court Competition.
+He has previously taught Criminal Law at the University of Cambridge and has also designed, taught and assessed a 10 day Summer School covering 10 different legal topics (including fields such as Constitutional Law, Tort Law, EU Law and Human Rights Law) for groups of sixth form students from around the world who are considering studying Law at University.

-In order to ensure that his teaching activities are of the highest possible standard, Christopher is currently studying for a Postgraduate Certificate in Higher Education (PGCHE) so as to become a Fellow of the Higher Education Academy (he is currently an Associate Fellow) and has previously completed the Teaching Associates Programme run by the University of Cambridge and the Preparing to Teach in the Lifelong Learning Sector course (PtLLs), achieving Level 4 (QCF) standard.
+In order to ensure that his teaching activities are of the highest possible standard, Christopher has recently completed a Postgraduate Certificate in Higher Education (PGCHE) to become a Fellow of the Higher Education Academy and has previously completed the Teaching Associates Programme run by the University of Cambridge, and the Preparing to Teach in the Lifelong Learning Sector course (PtLLs), achieving Level 4 (QCF) standard.